-Interior Plaster Services
+Interior Plaster Services in Albuquerque

 Plaster holds an important place in the home improvement industry.
 Harder and tougher than drywall, plaster is also extremely fire-resistant.
 Plaster walls tend to be thicker and more sound-proof than their drywall counterparts, and many believe that plaster has a more luxurious appearance, as well.